monsoonmaelstrom/book2/book2.md

 “Uh huh,” she says skeptically.

-“When I saw him earlier, he seemed angry, and Liam doesn’t really do angry, generally speaking.
+“When I saw him earlier, he seemed angry,” I explain, “and Liam doesn’t really do angry, generally speaking.
 I didn’t get a chance to talk to him because of…” I wave my hand at the room.
 “And I haven’t seen him since.”

 “No clue.
 Did your mother really accuse General Iverson of trying to assassinate her?”